Dictionary of Revolutionary Marxism

 [Latin: literally, “that which follows after”.]
 The opposite of

 a priori.
 An a posteriori statement is one which can only be known to be true or false on the basis of experience.
-Thus, in reality, all of human knowledge is a posteriori in the strictest sense, though in a looser sense some types of analytical knowledge (i.e., that which is derived from other knowledge, especially in logic or mathematics) are often considered to be a priori rather than a posteriori.
+Thus, in reality, all of human knowledge is a posteriori in the strictest sense, though in a looser sense some types of analytic knowledge (i.e., that which is derived from other knowledge, especially from the meaning of terms, and in logic or mathematics) are often considered to be a priori rather than a posteriori.

 A PRIORI